gocontractdev/flaky-test-threat/README.md

 3- Comapre: This last step is done in [comparison jupyter](./process/comparison.ipynb).
 We compare the population and our sampling distribution to see if the difference is really significant enough to nullify the base hypothesis.

 To execute the process run the following shell command.
-It automatically initiates and runs all necessary codes:
+It automatically initiates and runs all necessary codes.
+You need to have the ez_env python virtual env just like the previus assigment.
+If you use modern IDEs (like InteliJ's PyCharm) it automatically prompts you to make this environment with the correct name if not just make it by hand.

 ```shell
 # to bootstrap and run everything